grassroots-science/grassroots-science.github.io/index.md

 ## Join Us

-Stay updated by visiting our X account: https://x.com/GrassrootsSci.
+Stay updated by visiting our [X account](https://x.com/GrassrootsSci).
 We look forward to your participation!